collocations.org

 PHRASES

-a margin for/of error
+a margin for error, a margin of error

 The schedule left no margin for error.